okohll/abdocs/content/docs/security-and-compliance/security-features/usage-monitoring/usage-reporting.md

 A quick overview of who is viewing data is shown in the administration interface for both tables and views.

 For a table
-1. Open a table, under the _Build Tables_ section of the lefthand navigation
+1. Edit the table
-2. Go the the manage tab and click the _Usage_ icon
+2. Open the _Recent Changes_ panel

 The report shows the number of times each user has viewed data from the table, per view.
 All views which contain any data from the table are included.

 For a view
-1. Open a view from the lefthand navigation
+1. Edit the view
-2. Go to the manage tab and click the _Usage_ icon
+2. Open to the _Recent Changes_ panel

 Similar data is show as for tables, but limited to the selected view.